brikis98/yevgeniy-brikman-homepage/_posts/2014-11-26-zero-to-one.md

 date: "2014-11-26"
 ---

 This book fluctuates between brilliance and madness.
-When it focuses on the mechanics of start ups, it's great.
+When it focuses on the mechanics of start-ups, it's great.
 When it focuses on Thiel's philosophies, it's a bit wacky.
 Thiel enjoys being a contrarian too much.
 Doing something new and valuable may require being a contrarian, but just being contrarian doesn't mean your ideas are new and valuable.
 Worth reading if you're interested in startups, but be prepared to skim and shake your head.

 ## Pros